Catholic Prayer To Open A Meeting

 Our Father who art in heaven, Hallowed be thy name.
 Thy kingdom come, Thy will be done on earth as it is in heaven.
 Give us this day our daily bread and forgive us our trespasses as we forgive those who trespass against us.
 And lead us not into temptation, but deliver us from evil.
 For thine is the kingdom, and the power, and the glory, for ever.
 Amen

-READ: Catholic Prayer For Pain Relief
+READ: Prayer For Physical Healing Catholic

 Glory Be to the Father